Holiday Let Mortgages: Eligibility, costs & how to apply

 • Pay in cash: If you can afford to do it, then you could buy a holiday let mortgage-free.
 That way you don’t have to factor mortgage repayments into your costings, worry about being accepted for a mortgage or what could happen to interest rates in the future.

-• Personal loan: If you are able to stump up most of the money needed for a holiday let, then you could consider taking out a personal loan for the rest that you need.
+• Personal loan: If you have most of the money needed for a holiday let, then you may consider taking out a personal loan for the rest that you need.
 You can usually borrow up to £25,000 this way, but some lenders may consider loans for larger amounts.

 What are holiday home mortgages?

-However, lenders often have limits on the maximum loan-to-value they will offer on a second property where there’s already another mortgaged home.
-Plus, affordability will need to be met so the borrower’s income will need to cover both mortgages and other outgoings.
+You’ll need to meet the lender’s criteria plus, affordability will need to be met so the borrower’s income will need to cover both mortgages and other outgoings.

 Holiday lets & tax explained